Crisis Response Protocols

 Every classroom and office has an emergency response guide, designed as an easy-to-use flip chart.
 These are posted on the wall of the room for quick reference.
 This flip chart gives step-by-step instructions for a wide variety of emergencies including medical, bomb threats, fire, weapons, unauthorized visitors, and severe weather.
 Parents are welcome to view the flip chart in the classrooms.

 Every school in the district has at least one AED unit.
-Staff is trained in the proper use of the units.
+Staff are trained in the proper use of the units.
 They are placed in strategic location(s) at the school.

 - “To Go” Bags